So, what is The Midnight Show?

 In detail, there are many different types of nights.
 As many as there are different kinds of days.
 And The Midnight Show will explore different playlists for different kinds of nights.
 Some will be full of elation.
 Some will be contemplative.
 Some will have longing and desperation.
 Some will be full of regret.
 But in any case, music is here to soothe the soul and the Midnight Show will hopefully be that for it's listeners.

 As there is no one answer to the above, my intent for the show is that there isn't the feeling that "Tahq's show has ____ music".
 I'm not really a single-genre listener.
 I used to listen to Alternative Rock from my teen years until 2010 or so, but there's two things that left me in that genre for so long: 1) I'm interested in creativity without a filter, so I welcome musicians who don't stick to conventions or formality, and 2) I have been now, in the past, and always will be... a sucker for a unique melody I haven't heard before.
-(Which is why I haven't gravitated to other forms of music that doesn't emphasize melody.
+(Which is why I haven't gravitated to other forms of music that do not emphasize melody.
 No need to name them, it's clear.)

 Plus with Alternative Rock, it's clear the genre has changed.
 The days of filling stadiums from the mojo to the nosebleeds with any new act isn't a certainty anymore, and those who can (Muse, Imagine Dragons, Coldplay) aren't doing so because Alternative Rock is propelling them... they're propelling themselves.
 (I don't dare mention U2 or Foo Fighters -- they're becoming cross-generational acts, so like The Rolling Stones, if there's an arena, they'll fill it.)